zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - Start with default parameters and tune based on your specific dataset
 - Monitor memory usage and adjust cache settings accordingly
 - Consider the trade-off between indexing time and query performance
-- Do not combine sparse ANN field and two-phase pipeline in hybrid search
+- Do not combine sparse ANN field and two-phase pipeline together

 ## Next steps